Key Steps and Proven Strategies

 It is important that along with the plans, the specifications for all the materials are selected prior to starting construction, or at least, the long-lead items are identified, and plans are made to procure these.

-• Manage risk.
+Manage risk.
 There are many risks associated with any construction project.
 It is important to identify and mitigate these risks as much as possible.
 The biggest risk generally is the time involved in building the project.
 Delays to the contractor may have to be compensated to him by the owner.
 On the other hand, delays by the contractor could cause the need for additional sums of money.
 This is a liability to the contractor, but it will be difficult to collect.
 It would likely entail hiring an attorney and suing the contractor.
 So, pick the general contractor carefully!
-This subject will be discussed more deeply at a later date.
+Read this article on questions to ask a general contractor before hiring him.
+On large projects, make sure you get a performance bond.

 The pre-construction planning phase is an important step in any commercial building construction project.
 By taking the time to carefully plan the project, you can increase the chances of success.